thegetty/quire-docs/content/resources/workshop.md

 #### Try it Yourself

-1. Open the `intro.md` file
-2. Make any changes you would like to the Markdown
+1. Make any changes you would like to the Markdown of the `intro.md` file
-3. Preview the results
+2. Navigate to your browser and preview the results

 You can use this page of the Quire documentation as a reference: http://quire.getty.edu/docs-v1/fundamentals/#markdown-basics.